Albert0i/RedisVectorSearch/README.md

 #### II.
 Loading the data

-Our quote database consists of more than two hundreds famous quotes with fhe form of:
+Our quote database consists of over two hundreds famous quotes with fhe form of:

 ```
 {